socrata/datasync/resources/ftp-control-config.md

 }
 ```

 This guide will describe how to use the different options within the control file.

-{#header-row}
+{#header-row}.

-#### Header row/column list
+### 1a.
+Header row/column list

 The `columns` and `skip` options enable configuration of how the columns within the CSV/TSV aligns with those of the dataset.